open-orchestra/open-orchestra-docs/en/user_guide/media.rst

 =================

 With the media bundles (MediaAdminBundle, MediaBundle and MediaFileBundle), Open Orchestra gets a consistant media library.
-This library allows you to upload media, manage them and reuse them on multiple locations of your site, such as in blocks or contents.
+This library allows you to upload medias, manage them and reuse them on multiple locations of your site, such as in blocks or contents.
 Natively, images, PDF, sounds and videos are supported but it can be easily extended by a PHP developer to some other formats.